 With the advent of DNA metabarcoding, the diets of many marine predators have been established from gut content DNA (Leray et al. 2013, Harms-Tuohy et al. 2016, Fernández-Álvarez et al. 2018, Reis et al. 2018).
 These high-throughput amplicon sequencing technologies have extremely high detection sensitivity and bypass the biases posed by visual methods.
 Recently, the application of DNA metabarcoding to marine predator gut contents has demonstrated the capacity of these methods to detect gelatinous prey (Connell et al. 2014, McInnes et al. 2017, Clarke et al. 2018, Jensen et al. 2018, Marques et al. 2019).
-However, this technology has not yet been applied to study the diets of gelatinous animals.
+In the study of gelatinous zooplankton as consumers, this technology has only been applied to assess the microbial diet of the tunicate Salpa thompsoni (Pauli et al. 2021), the predatory diet of the scyphomedusa Aurelia coerulea (Sun et al. 2021), and the diet of the lobate ctenophore Mnemiopsis leidyi (Schroeder et al. 2022).
+However, this technology has not yet been applied to study the diets of siphonophores..

-In Hetherington et al. (in review), we reviewed and summarized the literature on siphonophore diets, and observed significant differences between the diets of epipelagic and deep-dwelling siphonophore species.
+In Hetherington et al. (2022), we reviewed and summarized the literature on siphonophore diets, and observed significant differences between the diets of epipelagic and deep-dwelling siphonophore species.
 Gelatinous prey appeared to be more prevalent in deep-sea observations while small crustaceans appeared to be the predominant prey in shallow gut content samples.
 Since epipelagic species’ diets were exclusively assessed through microscopic gut content inspection and deep-sea species’ diets through ROV observations, it is not possible to determine whether these differences are due to ecological or methodological reasons.
 To disentangle these confounding factors, it is critical to assess both shallow and deep species’ diets under the same methodological framework.
 In this case, DNA metabarcoding is an ideal choice, since it can detect both small and gelatinous prey, thus being able to bridge across the methodological shortcomings of visual methods.
 Here we aim to apply a uniform method to describe diets across the water column as a single, interconnected, deep-pelagic ecosystem.

 Siphonophore tentillum and nematocyst morphology are directly linked to feeding guild (Damian Serrano et al. 2021a).
-Damian-Serrano et al. (2021b) used these relationships to generate feeding guild predictions for 45 siphonophore species using their tentillum and nematocyst morphology as predictors.
+Damian-Serrano et al. (2021b) used these relationships to generate feeding guild predictions for 45 siphonophore species using their tentillum and nematocyst morphology as predictors in a discriminant analysis of principal components (DAPC).
 The feeding guild categories comprise fish specialists (which feed primarily on teleost fish prey), large crustacean specialists (which feed primarily on krill, decapod shrimps, mysids, lophogastrids, amphipods, and other macro-planktonic crustaceans larger than 1cm), small crustacean specialists (which feed primarily on copepods, ostracods, cladocerans, larvae, and other meso-planktonic crustaceans smaller than 1cm), gelatinous specialists (which are able to feed on large gelatinous animals such as salps, ctenophores, or medusae in addition to other zooplankton), and generalists (which feed on a variety of small and large, soft- and hard-bodied prey not including gelatinous animals).
 These predictions were cast on siphonophore species for which no dietary information was available, and thus remained to be tested with new data on siphonophore diets.

 Here we use DNA metabarcoding to identify the gut contents of several siphonophore species to obtain more comprehensive insights into their diets.
 Our primary aims are: (1) Expand the existing knowledge on the diets of open-ocean siphonophores using DNA metabarcoding, (2) qualitatively compare the prey detected by visual and molecular methods to evaluate their technical biases, (3) apply a uniform method to describe siphonophore diets across depth habitats, and (4) evaluate the morphology-based predictions of feeding guilds.